ArcBlock/abtnode-docs/src/blocklet/basic-operations/index.md

 ## Upgrade Blocklet

-The *Blocklets Management* page generates notifications when a new version on an installed Blocklet is available.
+The *blocklets* page generates notifications when a new version on an installed Blocklet is available.
 It is shown with a red uptick next to the Blocklet version.

 ![](./images/blocklets-upgrade.png)

 You can click the red uptick for the upgrade, it will ask for a confirmation.
 Once confirmed the Blocklet Server will download and install the new version of the Blocklet.

 ![](./images/blocklets-upgrade-confirm.png)

-## Downgrade Blocklet

-You can not downgrade an installed Blocklet.
-You have to remove the Blocklet and install it again using the older version.